 The oldest public school in the United States is the Boston Latin School, which was founded in 1635.
 Attendees included Benjamin Franklin and John Hancock.

 Try not to overload them!
-With all the confusion, changes and adjustments they have to make surrounding this new school year, it’s hard enough being a kid right now.
+With all the changes and adjustments they must make going into a new grade, it’s hard enough to be a kid right now.
 Plus as they progress in their school year, their workload increases and causes more stress!

 About one in every 12 children ages 6-11 will have to repeat a grade.
 More than one in 10 kids ages 12-17 will repeat at least one grade.

 Talk, Talk, Talk